-- HVAC air handlers must be entirely enclosed (ducted) from return air grille to blower motor. - Clothes dryer vent connections may not exceed 2" maximum AFF in laundry rooms. - Bath fans must be wired to the overhead light and must be vented to the exterior with hard duct. - Range hoods, microhoods and bathroom exhaust fans must be vented to the exterior with hard duct. - Galvanized sheet metal ductwork is required.
+- HVAC air handlers must be entirely enclosed (ducted) from return air grille to blower motor. - Clothes dryer vent connections may not exceed 2" maximum AFF in laundry rooms. - Dryer vents may not be installed on a side wall.
+They must be centered behind the clothes dryer. - Total clothes dryer vent runs may not exceed 35 feet, including deductions for elbows. - For new construction clothes dryer vent ducts may not be piped and vented to/onto roof or to/ through the roof soffit. - Exterior exhaust vents must be mechanically secured to siding and/or brick veneer. - Bath fans must be wired to the overhead light and must be vented to the exterior with hard duct. - Range hoods, micro-hoods and bathroom exhaust fans must be vented to the exterior with hard duct. - Galvanized sheet metal ductwork is required.
 Duct board is not allowed.